 Pushing Sports on Our Kids

-Disclaimer - First let me just say I might piss some of you parents off with this post or maybe just ruffle a feather here and there.
-You might think I am insulting your parenting but please do not take this post personally This post is only to spark conversation or maybe shed light on a possible future your child might have to deal with.
+Disclaimer - First let me say I might piss some of you parents off with this post or maybe ruffle a feather here and there.
+You might think I am insulting your parenting but please do not take this post personally.
+This post is only to spark a conversation or maybe shed light on a possible future your child might have to experience.

 The activities or camps discussion also sparked a topic that I have been going back and forth on for a year now.
 Paley is getting close to the age of when I started summer league swimming.
-What I’ve found to be true about summer league today, it isn’t the same when I was a child.
-Practices for summer league are more intense and swim meets are more often because there are more team today.
+What I’ve found to be right about summer league today, it isn’t the same when I was a child.
+Practices for summer league are more often, and swim meets are more often because there are so many teams today.
 In talking with parents about swim teams in the area, most have commented parents are getting more and more aggressive about their child being on the “BEST” team in the area.
-Of coarse opinions vary!
+Of course opinions vary!
 Some parents even expressed how their child should be on year round.
 Even at the age of 6, kids are taking on sports year-round.

-This is why I have been seriously thinking about sports recently.
-I knew the majority of my swimming friends who left the sport before me, because they were burned out or had serious injuries.
-The friends who continued on with their careers through college all started at a later age.
-Most of them didn’t start USS till they were 11 or 12.
-So take this into consideration when thinking about all those parents who are pushing you to get your kids in professional sports at an early age.
+Because of my personal experience, I have been seriously thinking about sports recently.
+All of those swimming friends who left the sport before me, left either because they were burnt out or had serious injuries.
+The friends who continued with their careers through college all started at a later age.
+Most of them didn’t begin USS till they were 11 or 12.
+So consider this when thinking about all those parents who are pushing you to get your kids in professional sports at an early age.
 While it’s attractive to see your child competing so young, keep in mind the end game.
 Your child might grow some distaste for the sport sooner than you think.
-What is our plan, right now, keeping swimming on the back burner and I think we might just keep the kids in lessons and let them decide somewhat some day.
+What is our plan, right now, I am keeping swimming on the back burner, and I think we might keep the kids in lessons and let them decide somewhat someday?